WHY DEBATE

 ▼ What is Acclive Academy?

-Acclive is an online debate academy specializing in both recreational and competitive debate for pre-college students.
+An online debate academy specializing in both recreational and competitive debate for pre-college students.
 We focus on rapidly developing top debaters and youth leaders through a faculty of world-class coaches.

 ▼ What Sets Acclive’s Coaches Apart?

-Acclive's coaches are no less than world class... don't just take our word for it: two members have been ranked #1 in the world by multiple sources, our faculty has accumulated a combined +100 national and international debate champions, and include Harvard-trained experts.
+They no less than world class... don't just take our word for it: two members have been ranked #1 in the world by multiple sources, our faculty has accumulated a combined +100 national and international debate champions, and include Harvard-trained experts.

 Each coach is carefully selected from thousands of candidates through both debate achievements AND coaching experience.
 Most ranked among the top 10 debaters in the world during their competitive years.